-Nationwide Nursing home worker shortage impacting Wichita facilities
+Nationwide nursing home worker shortage impacting Wichita facilities

-WICHITA, Kan (KSNW) – Some are saying the health care labor shortage is the worst it’s ever been.
+WICHITA, Kan.
+(KSNW) – Some say the healthcare labor shortage is the worst it’s ever been.

-A new study shows nursing homes have lost nearly a quarter of a million workers since the pandemic began.
+A new study shows that nursing homes have lost nearly a quarter of a million workers since the pandemic.

-Representatives from Prairie Homestead Senior Living and Homestead Health Center, both located in Wichita, have said people leaving the industry is not new, but that since the pandemic began, staffing challenges have gotten worse.
-Now, they are doing all they can to bring workers in and keep them.
+Representatives from Prairie Homestead Senior Living and Homestead Health Center, both located in Wichita, have said people leaving the industry is not new.
+However, since the pandemic began, staffing challenges have gotten worse.
+So now, they are doing all they can to bring workers in and keep them.

-Across Wichita, especially at assisted living and long-term care facilities, you can find help wanted signs.

 Janda said her 25 employees are usually working overtime.
 She said when she makes a new hire, some of them leave in a matter of days for things like better pay.